syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

     document.LastSection.AddParagraph()
     'Appends the content into the paragraph
     document.LastParagraph.AppendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.")
-    'Applies style to the text range
+    'Applies paragraph style to the text range
     Dim textRange As WTextRange = TryCast(document.LastParagraph.ChildEntities(0), WTextRange) textRange.ApplyStyle("ParagraphStyle")
     'Saves the document